jmanogil-coding/enrich-http-logstash-ELK/README.md

 ```
 discovery.type: single-node
 ```
-Enable and start the new service, it might takes a few minutes
+Enable and start the new service, it might take a few minutes
 ```
 $ sudo /bin/systemctl daemon-reload
 $ sudo /bin/systemctl enable elasticsearch.service